 Tim has been our Vicar since 1999.
 St. Stephen’s is an active, vibrant, and welcoming faith community whose members come from across Boston and beyond.
 Our liturgy reflects a wide range of cultures and is conducted in both English and Spanish.
 The congregation is committed to the work of our youth programs, which Tim began in 2000, and sees the Eucharist as the center of our work in the world.
-They share Tim's belief that the key to transforming communities is to surround young people with a "Circle of Care" that also supports their families, schools, and neighborhoods.
+They share the belief that the church must be engaged in promoting equity in education, employment and opportunity through long-term relationships with young people and their families and communities.

-Under Tim's leadership, our youth programs have grown from serving a handful of the neighborhood's children, to meeting the out-of-school time needs of hundreds of young people across Boston and in Chelsea.
+Under Tim's leadership, our youth programs have grown to engage hundreds of young people across Boston and in Chelsea.
 Today we offer year-round programming in the South End and Lower Roxbury, and run the Bishop's Summer Academic Fun Enrichment Program (B-SAFE) at four additional sites.
 Our budget has grown along with the program, and today Tim oversees an annual budget of more than $1 million.
 In addition to being responsible for day-to-day operations, Tim is Chaplain for our programs and serves on the Youth Programs Advisory Board.

 He subsequently received his Master of Divinity from Harvard in June, 1996.
 His senior thesis was a proposal to build an Episcopal camp and conference center which would bring together young people from across the Diocese to build relationships and to enjoy green space during in the summer.
 That dream became a reality when the Barbara C. Harris Camp and Conference Center was built in New Hampshire.